thepanacealab/covid19_twitter/README.md

 ## Latest Updates:

+6/28/20 - Version 16 of the dataset has been released.
+It can be found in: https://doi.org/10.5281/zenodo.3723939.
+This incorporates all the dailies until 6/27 and version 15.0 of the dataset.
+Dailies have been added for 6/27, 6/26, and 6/25 in the dailies folder.
+We made it to 446 Million tweets in this version of the dataset.
+NEW in Version 16: Besides our regular update, we now have included the tweet identifiers and their respective tweet location place country code for the clean version of the dataset.
+This is found on the clean_place_country.tar.gz file, each file is identified by the two-character ISO country code as the file suffix.

 6/25/20 Daily data (under the /dailies/ folder) has been added for 6/24 and 6/23, note that some tweets will bleed into the following day due to different timezones captured.

 6/23/20 Daily data (under the /dailies/ folder) has been added for 6/22 and 6/21, note that some tweets will bleed into the following day due to different timezones captured.